evergreen-ci/shrub.ts/README.md

 ## Example

-Supposed you want to write the following project configuration (from Evergreen's wiki):
+Suppose you want to write the following project configuration (from Evergreen's wiki):

 ```yaml
 tasks: